Canon 30D vs SX420

 |7.||Canon SX710||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 |17.||Canon Rebel||Y||- / -||-||-||-||1.1||-||-||-|

 It is notable that the 30D has a hotshoe, while the SX420 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Canon 30D (unlike the SX420) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the 30D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 30D was succeeded by the Canon 40D.
+Both the 30D and the SX420 have been discontinued, but can regularly be found used on eBay.
+The 30D was replaced by the Canon 40D, while the SX420 was followed by the Canon SX430.
 Further information on the features and operation of the 30D and SX420 can be found, respectively, in the Canon 30D Manual (free pdf) or the online Canon SX420 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 30D and the Canon SX420?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.